-- 68. The Local Plan Policy WLP1.2 sets out that Neighbourhood Plans can allocate additional land for residential, employment or town centre development providing that adjustments and allocations do not undermine the overall distribution strategy outlined in WLP1.1.
-The indicative housing requirement agreed and provided by East Suffolk Council for Bungay Neighbourhood Plan is 67, as set out in paragraph 47 above. - 69.
+- 64. The Local Plan Policy WLP1.2 sets out that Neighbourhood Plans can allocate additional land for residential, employment or town centre development providing that adjustments and allocations do not undermine the overall distribution strategy outlined in WLP1.1.
+The indicative housing requirement agreed and provided by East Suffolk Council for Bungay Neighbourhood Plan is 70. - 65.
 To explore potential site options for allocation the Neighbourhood Plan group have tested a number of sites around Bungay.
 Each of these sites were identified through East Suffolk (Waveney) District Council call for sites in 2015.
-Following work locally to establish that these sites were still being promoted by the landowner, a detailed technical site assessment was conducted by Small Fish Strategy Consultants in June 20194 which appraised four identified site options.
-The assessment proforma is provided in Appendix C of this report.
-Of the four sites assessed, two are either suitable or potentially suitable (only part of site BNDP03) for allocation in BNDP, see Figure 4 and 5.
+A detailed technical site assessment was conducted by Small Fish Strategy Consultants in June 2019 which appraised four identified site options.
+Of the four sites assessed, two are either suitable or potentially suitable for allocation in BNDP, see Figure 4 and 5.
 The other two sites were found to be unsuitable for allocation due to the level of constraint affecting each one.